wieslawo/short-key/README.md

 # ShortKey
-Help to manage short keys for many app
+Help to manage short keys for many apps